Dyster2000/sand-garden-light/README.md

 - Constants.h

 ## modified stock code
-The following started from the stock code, but contain modifications to support the new color ring:
+The following started from the stock code, but contain modifications to support the new color ring.
 - main.ino
 - LedDisplay.cpp/h
 - Joystick.cpp/h

 ## custom code
-The following files are new and created by Jason Blood to handle the LED color ring:
+The following files are new and created by Jason Blood to handle the LED color ring.
 - ColorDisplay.cpp/h